 4. Agitation or “bucking the ventilator”

-However, you should always begin with assessing your patient.
+However, you should always begin by assessing your patient.
 Does your patient have retained secretions that your portable suction unit can remove?
 Even if that only minimizes the patient’s ventilation issues, it’s a start to getting your patient where you want them to be.

-Fall back on your assessment skills
+Use your assessment skills

 Remember that patient you were transporting?
 He may have needed deep sedation or even a neuromuscular blocking agent to improve his synchronicity with the ventilator.
 But perhaps a deeper dive into your respiratory assessment would have revealed that he needed tracheal suctioning more than he needed sedation.